 In languages like Java and C#, getter and setter methods are everywhere.
 Python takes a different approach.
 You start with plain public attributes, and if you later need validation, computation, or logging when an attribute is accessed or modified, you upgrade to @property without changing a single line of calling code.
-This article covers the complete progression from bare attributes through explicit getter/setter methods to the @property decorator, with runnable code at every step.
+This article covers the complete progression from bare attributes through explicit getter/setter methods to the @property decorator, explains how it works under the hood through the descriptor protocol, and shows you when a custom descriptor is the better tool.

 The Problem @property Solves